efredericks/CloudAppsDev/_posts/14-Firebase.md

 ### Linking up to the Cloud

 This [Medium article](https://medium.com/firebase-developers/multi-tenant-applications-with-firebase-and-google-cloud-4d0d02b7d859) (hopefully not paywalled) describes an interesting use of Google Cloud and Firebase together.
 Specifically, the focus is on *[multi-tenancy](https://www.redhat.com/en/topics/cloud-computing/what-is-multitenancy)*, or enabling a software instance to serve multiple groups of users.
 Think of it as multiple users using cloud-based infrastructure at the same time (e.g., shared hosting, sharing resources, etc.).
 Generally there will be some level of customization per user/user group as well.
 We'll generally consider our SaaS as multi-tenant applications (whereas the general cloud environment can be considered PaaS).
 In a cloud-based environment (such as Google Cloud) multi-tenancy is generally enabled via some sort of identify management framework to enable you to group users together.
 This task is accomplished in Google Cloud via [Identity Platform](https://cloud.google.com/blog/products/identity-security/simplifying-identity-and-access-management-of-your-employees-partners-and-customers).
-Figure X (c/o Google) shows how this framework is structured:
+Figure 3 (c/o Google) shows how this framework is structured:

 ![Context-Aware Access High-Level Architecture](https://storage.googleapis.com/gweb-cloudblog-publish/images/Context-aware_access_high-level_architectu.max-1100x1100.png "Context-Aware Access High-Level Architecture")

-> Figure X: Context-Aware Access High-Level Architecture
+> Figure 3: Context-Aware Access High-Level Architecture

-Figure X (again from Google) shows how multi-tenancy is supported via grouping users into the Google Cloud Identity Platform (GCIP):
+Figure 4 (again from Google) shows how multi-tenancy is supported via grouping users into the Google Cloud Identity Platform (GCIP):

 ![An example of customer-of-customer authentication structure]https://storage.googleapis.com/gweb-cloudblog-publish/images/customer-of-customer_authentication_structur.max-600x600.png "An example customer-of-customer authentication structure")

-> Figure X: An example of customer-of-customer authentication structure
+> Figure 4: An example of customer-of-customer authentication structure

 Here you can see how you are creating *silos* of users, where a silo can represent customer groups, employee categories, etc.  In this environment each tenant (again, user group) has its own (list [c/o Google](https://cloud.google.com/blog/products/identity-security/multi-tenancy-support-identity-platform-now-generally-available)):